 Why add hill repeats to the tempo run?

 Hill repeats are a great form of any speed training.
 Hill repeats are repeated short segments of hard uphill running.
 They increase aerobic power, high-intensity fatigue resistance, pain tolerance, and run-specific strength.

-They build additional leg strength which can help prevent injury and improve running form.(It is not possible to heel strike running up a hill).
-While going uphill runners are forced to pick up their knees, take shorter strides and it helps to pump the arms.
+They build additional leg strength to help prevent injury and improve running form.(It is not possible to heel strike running up a hill).
+While going uphill, runners are forced to pick up their knees and take shorter strides, which helps pump the arms.
 The leg muscles learn to contract with more force and power.
-Hills build endurance and fatigue decreases as you improve muscle elasticity.
+Hills build endurance, and fatigue decreases as you improve muscle elasticity.
 With regular hills, you increase your power so you can run harder and faster on flat ground.

 What are the benefits of track training?

 Running on the track is the “icing on the cake” for runners.
-However, to get the most benefits there must be a cake to ice!!
-A solid base of LSD (and tempo) runs provide this foundation.
+However, to get the most benefits, there must be a cake to ice!!
+A solid base of LSD (and tempo) runs provides this foundation.
 Speed sessions should account for no more than 20% of your total weekly running (or 10-20% for non-elite athletes).

 The track is great for improving running speed.
-It enables you to run fast on a smooth surface so you can concentrate on effort and feeling.
-You are able to keep your head steady as you do not have to worry about where your foot is landing.
-It promotes greater leg turnover and it is a great place to carry out your technical drills.
-Track running allows you to pace your running as it is clearly marked out and the time take to cover a distance can be accurately timed.
+It enables you to run fast on a smooth surface to concentrate on effort and feeling.
+You can keep your head steady as you do not have to worry about where your foot is landing.
+It promotes greater leg turnover, and it is a great place to carry out your technical drills.
+Track running allows you to pace your running as it is clearly marked out, and the time taken to cover a distance can be accurately timed.

 Track training improves mental focus when done properly as it is a hard workout where concentration is a must.
 Without concentration and focus, you will not hit those numbers lap after lap!